Close panel

 • In accordance with European and Spanish rules and regulations on takeover bids, the decision on whether to accept does not fall to the board of directors of the target company, but rests squarely on the shoulders of its shareholders.
 Its board must comply with the neutrality rule, whereby it prevents any action (without prior approval from the general shareholders' meeting) that might impede the success of the bid.

-Why is BBVA launching an offer to Banco Sabadell shareholders following the rejection of the SAB Board to a merger proposal?
+Why is BBVA launching an offer to Banco Sabadell shareholders following the rejection of the Sabadell Board to a merger proposal?

-• The proposed exchange ratio offers a premium of 30% over the closing prices on April 29¹; of 42% over the volume weighted average prices of the month prior to April 29; and of 50% of the weighted average prices for the previous three months².
+• The offer represents a premium of 30 percent over the closing prices on April 29¹; of 42 percent² over the volume weighted average prices of the month prior to April 29; and of 50 percent² over the weighted average prices for the previous three months.

-• Assuming 100% uptake, Banco Sabadell shareholders would acquire a stake of approximately 16% in BBVA, benefiting from the additional value created at the merged entity.
+• Assuming 100 percent uptake, Banco Sabadell shareholders would acquire a stake of approximately 16 percent in BBVA, benefiting from the additional value created at the combined entity.

-Moreover, considering the estimated synergies following the merger (€850 million), earnings per share would increase by about 27 percent for the shareholders of Banco Sabadell.
+• Given the synergies expected to result from the combination of both entities (€850 million), earnings per share would increase by about 27 percent³ for the shareholders of Banco Sabadell.

-¹As per the terms set out in the market release dated May 1, 2024.
+¹According to the terms included in the communication to the market on May 1, 2024.

 What makes the transaction attractive to Banco de Sabadell’s shareholders?